 The Attractive Nuisance Doctrine and other Special Rules

 A property/business owner owes two duties to those who are legally on the property.
 First, there is the duty to maintain the property in a reasonably safe condition.
 Second, there is the duty to warn of any latent or concealed hazards that the owner knew about or should have known about.
 Note that the above duties apply when someone is legally on the property.
 For example, guests in your home or customers in your place of business are legally on the property and are owed the above duties.
 Since the above duties apply to those who are legally on the property, the general rule is that they do not apply to trespassers.
 The "attractive nuisance doctrine" is an exception to this rule.

-Broadly speaking, the attractive nuisance doctrine imposes liability on a property/business owner when a trespassing child is lured or attracted to the property by a condition which causes an injury to the child when: the condition is inherently dangerous; the property/business owner knew or should have known the condition is in a place where children will likely trespass; the child does not discover the condition or realize the danger because of the child's age; the property/business owner fails to exercise reasonable care in removing the danger or protecting the child; and the burden of eliminating the danger is slight compared to the risk to children.
+Broadly speaking, the attractive nuisance doctrine imposes liability on a property/business owner when a trespassing child is lured or attracted to the property by a condition that causes an injury to the child when: the condition is inherently dangerous; the property/business owner knew or should have known the condition is in a place where children will likely trespass; the child does not discover the condition or realize the danger because of the child's age; the property/business owner fails to exercise reasonable care in removing the danger of protecting the child, and the burden of eliminating the danger is slight compared to the risk to children.

 If the initial reaction to a condition is one of concern that it might pose an unreasonable danger, it probably should be corrected.